Braveheart (soundtrack): Limited Edition

 In November 2015, in commemoration for the film's 20th anniversary, La-La Land Records produced a 2-disc limited edition album of James Horner's complete score to Braveheart.
+The album's original release was limited to 3,000 copies and is currently sold out.
+However, La-La Land Records re-issued the score for another 3,000 copies on March 29, 2022.

-The CD is dedicated to Horner who was killed in a plane accident prior to the album's release.
+The album is dedicated to Horner who was killed in a plane accident prior to the album's release.